 Even if I don’t expect any mail, I’ll usually alert a neighbor that we are traveling.
 That way, if anything is unexpectedly delivered, they’ll be able to safely store it for us until we return.

 I find it especially helpful to have our Blink security camera on.
-That way, I’m able to see if something is sitting at our first door, and can text a neighbor to check on it.
+That way, I’m able to see if something is sitting at our front door, and can text a neighbor to check on it.